 In modern technology companies, even larger ones, modern tools have been adapted to be GRC platforms.
 One notable example of this is Atlassian, which uses its own software products for GRC.

-Compliance and privacy training have not been a high priority for many companies.
+Compliance training have not been a high priority for many companies.
 This type of training used to be bolted on to existing, general-purpose training platforms.
-Privacy and compliance training were often, at least by employees, seen as a checkbox.
+Security awareness and privacy training were often, at least by employees, seen as a checkbox.
 There was little focus on comprehension as the main goal was to ensure proof of training for audits.

 This all changed in 2017 and 2018 with the rollout of GDPR.
 GDPR, by putting the onus on the entire organization to implement data protection by design and default, forced companies to care about personal data in ways they have never been forced to before.
 It also forced companies to train members of their workforce in privacy and regulations, not simply security awareness.
 GDPR was a catalyst for similar regulations like CCPA in California.